 Cappella Novocastriensis is based in Newcastle, specialising in a cappella singing of Renaissance and other Early music . . . and much more.

 Sacred and secular music for cathedral and concert hall from Renaissance to 21st Century

 Cappella was founded in 1960 by Frederick Hudson and quickly gained a high reputation for its presentation of music for worship, a tradition continued by Eric Cross and carried forward today under the direction of Simon Lee.

-The choir has about 40 singers.
+The choir has about 30 singers.
 Membership is by simple audition and we rehearse on Wednesday evenings in St. Andrew’s Church, Newgate Street — traditionally Newcastle’s oldest parish church, serving people from the city’s universities, hospitals, markets and a certain football club!

 We hope that what you find on the website will inspire you — to join us at a concert, to sing with us or to support us in other ways.
 To find out more, see What we do.